DANMUSO/topupmama-restful-project/README.md

 # Conclusion.

 These endpoints are deployed in Heroku Platform which is AWS Platfrom as a Service.
 I am passionate in implementing Microservice APIs for web-based Applications and highly scalable mobile appplications both iOS and Android, am also conversant with third party APIs such as Firebase Real-Time Notifications API, Google Map APIs, Global and Local Online Payment Gateway APIs and Control Version System(github, gitlab, Bitbucket, Azure Devops and AWS CodeCommit).
 I have hosted many applications in cloud based servers such as Heroku, AWS Beanstalk and Azure Web Apps.

 I am also certified as AWS Cloud Practitioner and Microsoft Azure Fundamentals and currently am pursuing AWS Solutions Architect-Associate.

 I am looking forward to work with you.

 Best regard

 Daniel Kimani M

- Sofyware Engineer.
+Software Engineer.